 There is also a number of very attractive beach resorts, all of which are within easy reach of the town’s center.

-What are the Best Dubrovnik Beaches?
+What are the Best Beaches in Dubrovnik?

-In order to make your life easier and your next summer vacation more fun, we’ve collected a list of what we consider to be the best the 12 best Dubrovnik beaches that one can visit.
+In order to make your life easier and your next summer vacation more fun, we’ve collected a list of what we consider to be the 12 best Dubrovnik beaches that one can visit.

 The list includes a few beaches that you can simply walk to from the Old Town and some others that can be accessed via car, bus, or boat.